Development tracking for competitive athletes

 Good players get feedback.
 Better players learn how to use it.

-Player reflections Parent clarity Weekly progress summaries Next-shift focus cues
+Player reflections Coach-to-player messaging Weekly progress summaries Coach-initiated check-ins

 The output is not another dashboard to babysit.
-It is a short weekly readout that connects the player profile, recent skates, and feedback into one practical next step.
+It is a short weekly readout that connects the player profile, coach messages, check-ins, and recent performance into one practical next step.

 1